 (1) Commit to working on your relationship during law school; make it part of your list of ‘goals for a successful law school experience’.
 (See my last blog).

-(4) Reevaluate them once school has started; continue to reevaluate from semester to semester.
+(4) Reevaluate your goals once school has started.
+Continue to reevaluate from semester to semester.
 Communicate with each other about what is and isn’t working.
 Negotiate (in good faith!) arrangements that will work for both of you.